mongodb/mongodb-kubernetes-operator/docs/external_access.md

-## Enabling External Access to MongoDB deployment
+## Enable External Access to a MongoDB Deployment

 This guide assumes that the operator is installed and a MongoDB deployment is yet to be done but you have a chosen namespace that you are installing into.
 We will install cert-manager and then generate certificates and configure split-horizon to support internal and external DNS names for configuring external access to the replicaset.